qctipconf/qctipconf.github.io/registration.md

 ## Recommended Hotels

-A list of recommended hotels will be made available here closer to the conference dates
+A list of recommended hotels will be made available here closer to the conference dates.

 # Visa Information

 International attendees should check UK visa requirements well in advance.
-More information will be provided on the registration page.
+Please do get in touch in case you require an invitation letter.